History of Dubrovnik

 The brotherhood Lazarini were merchants, craftsmen, ship owners and other educated persons.
 The Jewish community, mainly consisting of bankers, physicians and merchants, also had a special position, living in their own quarter, the present day Žudioska Ulica (Jewish Street).

 From 1407.
-Jews were recognized by Dubrovnik Republic, allowing them to perform religious rites in the synagogue, one of the oldest in Europe and the only non-Christian place of worship within Dubrovnik state.
+Jews were recognised by Dubrovnik Republic, allowing them to perform religious rites in the synagogue, one of the oldest in Europe and the only non-Christian place of worship within Dubrovnik state.

 The Rector (similar to today’s Mayor) reigned for one month only.
 The Great Council (Consilium majus) had legislative power and consisted of all nobleman above 18 years of age.
 The Small Council (Consilium minus) mostly had executive power and consisted of 11 members elected for one year period.